msonowal/docker-php-node/README.md

 `php71` (PHP 7.1)

-With composer installed 2.0 upto PHP 8.1 onwards as of now
+# With composer installed 2.0 upto PHP 8.1 onwards as of now

+local-php-security-checker v2.0.4

 pcov installed for code coverage
 <!-- with XDEBUG enabled -->